jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 3.1.2
+  * Bug fix: Version 3.1.1 introduced a bug where it would always run as though it was in JSON to Java mode always (as opposed to supporting JSON to Maps).
+This has been fixed.
  * 3.1.1
   * `JsonReader.UNKNOWN_OBJECT` added as an option to indicate what to do when an unknown object is encountered in the JSON.
 Default is a `Map` will be created.
 However, you can set this argument to a `String` class name to instantiate, or set it to false to force an exception to be thrown.
  * 3.1.0